pioneers/website/about/foundation.md

 The Pioneers in Engineering Foundation is an independent, tax-exempt 501(c)(3) non-profit organization.
 Its mission is to promote STEM education through an exciting, mentor-based process.

 ## Donate
 Donations to PiE are tax-deductible subject to federal and state charitable giving rules.
-If you would like to make a donation, please [donate online now]({{ "/support-pie/donate.html" | prepend: site.baseurl }}), or [email us](mailto:foundation@pioneers.berkeley.edu) to arrange your gift.
+If you would like to make a donation, please [donate online now]({{ "/support-pie/donate.html" | prepend: site.baseurl }}), or <div class="staff-email">{% email foundation@pioneers.berkeley.edu %}</div> to arrange your gift.

 ## Board of Directors and Executive Officers
 The PiE Foundation is led by a board of current and former PiE members.